DiegoSt23/delta-ui/README.md

 -**Responsive Design**: The components in Delta-UI are responsive, ensuring a consistent user experience across various screen sizes and devices.

-Whether you're working on a personal project or a professional application, Delta-UI provides an ideal toolkit for developers seeking a lightweight, minimalistic, and dark mode-friendly React components library that effortlessly enhances the user experience.
+Whether you're working on a personal project or a professional application, Delta-UI provides the perfect toolkit for developers seeking a lightweight, minimalistic, and mode-flexible React components library that effortlessly elevates the user experience.

 ### Installation
 ```